The Stolen Princess: Plot

-Two sorcerers, Finn and Shernomore, have an intense magical duel in favor of saving Finn's beloved wife, Princess Nina.
-Finn gains the upper hand at first but is defeated by Shernomore, who deceives him by stepping on a "force field", and loses all of his magic powers and youth, which then transfers to Shernomore.
+Two sorcerers, Finn and Chornomor, have an intense magical duel in favor of saving Finn's beloved wife, Princess Nina.
+Finn gains the upper hand at first but is defeated by Chornomor, who deceives him by stepping on a "force field", and loses all of his magic powers and youth, which then transfers to Chornomor.
 Nina is transformed into a stone statue in exchange for her power of love as a source of his magic.

-In the present day, Ruslan, a wandering artist who dreams of becoming a knight, is doing a small play written by an eccentric and an aspiring playwright, Lester, in which he plays the role of Finn and Shernomore.
+In the present day, Ruslan, a wandering artist who dreams of becoming a knight, is doing a small play written by an eccentric and an aspiring playwright, Lester, in which he plays the role of Finn and Chornomor.
 In the castle lives an adventurous and kind princess named Mila.
-She is bored with her life and her overprotective father, King Vladimir, is forcing her to get married, despite her longing to explore the world and have adventures.
+She is bored with her life and her overprotective father, King Vladimir, who is forcing her to get married, despite her longing to explore the world and have adventures.
 One night, she sneaks out and is almost harassed by two gangsters, until Ruslan arrives.
 He saves Mila from the men and they escape.
 When the two are alone, Ruslan, afraid of being judged by his status, claims to be a knight.

-The next day, they share romantic moments as they develop their feelings for each other.
-Unfortunately, much to Ruslan's surprise and horror, Mila is kidnapped via a tornado by Shernomore, He tries to pursue Mila, but fails to do so and is knocked unconscious.
+The next day, they share romantic moments as they develop their feelings for each other, but Mila is soon kidnapped via a tornado by Chornomor.
+He tries to pursue Mila, but fails to do so and is knocked unconscious.
 When he regains consciousness, he is confronted by the king, who mistakenly accuses him of abducting his daughter.
 Ruslan tries to tell the truth, but none one believes him.
-Realising Shernomore is real, he consults Lester and they set off to the cave where a wise cat lives.
-The cat tells Ruslan that every century, Shernomore abducts a princess who is in love and uses the power of her love to replenish his magical powers.
+Realizing Chornomor is real, he consults Lester and they set off to the cave where a wise cat lives.
+The cat tells Ruslan that every century Chornomor abducts a princess who is in love and uses the power of her love to replenish his magical powers.
 Many have set out to defeat him, but all have perished.